MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### App is not recognized page appears

-Cloud App Security can recognize over 25,000 apps through the Cloud App Catalog (**Discover** -> **Cloud app catalog**).
+Defender for Cloud Apps can recognize over 25,000 apps through the Cloud App Catalog (**Discover** -> **Cloud app catalog**).
 If you are using a custom app that is configured through Azure AD SSO that is NOT one of the 25,000 apps, you will come across an **App is not recognized** page.
 To resolve the issue, you must configure the app on the Conditional Access App Control.

 **Recommended steps**